Paying with Timecards

 When editing an employee’s hours, they can only be edited in the same way they were submitted.
 For example, if an employee submitted their total hours for the week, they’ll need to be edited as a weekly total as well.
 Additionally, keep in mind that PTO hours as well as Paid Sick Leave is not automatically added into employee's timecards.
 Those hours will still have to be entered manually by the admin.

-Admins will receive email reminders on the Sunday after the pay period ends, and on the day hours are due, letting you know who hasn’t submitted a timecard, who is waiting for approval, and whose timecard is complete.
-If an employee (or you) has not entered their hours on time, they will not be paid for that pay period.
+Admins will receive email reminders after the pay period ends, and on the day hours are due, letting you know who hasn’t submitted a timecard, who is waiting for approval, and whose timecard is complete.
+If an employee (or you) has not entered their hours on time, they will not be paid through regular payroll for that pay period.
+In that event, off-cycle payments will need to be scheduled to all regularly and overtime hours that employees worked during the pay period.

 Contractors cannot be paid on an hourly basis

-Hourly & non-exempt employees are paid on Fridays
+Hourly & non-exempt salaried employees are paid on Fridays

 You can specify multiple rates when paying hourly employees

 You can specify a base rate for each employee, which is the default rate used whenever hourly pay is scheduled.
-However, when you schedule an hourly payment, you may enter multiple rates beyond the employee’s base rate, like Overtime and Double Time, or anything other category you might need.
+However, when you schedule an hourly payment, you may enter multiple rates beyond the employee’s base rate, like Overtime and Double Time, or another rate you might need.

-If you have multiple pay rates for an employee, you can change the base rate and the Overtimes and Double Time rates will automatically re-calculate.
+If you have multiple pay rates for an employee, you can change the base rate, the Overtime and Double Time rates will automatically re-calculate.

 It's important to note that everything is entered in hours, for example: